 The Drevo Excalibur comes in either black or white case designs with a floating keycap design.
 The build looks sleek and very compact.
 When purchasing you’ll have the option between several different Cherry MX switches including the Black, Blue, Brown, and Red switches.
 It’s always nice to have a pick between several switch options, because it really allows you to customize the feel of the keyboard for your own specific tastes.

-The only downside to this keyboard we found was the legends were not the best, they are big and bold colored, and look like they’re designed with the gamer aesthetic.
-You may enjoy the keycap design more but for the price it wouldn’t be too crazy to buy another keycap set online for $20 and swap them out.
+The legends are big and bold colored, and look like they’re designed with the gamer in mind, which may be perfect for some and a little overwhelming for others.
+If the keycap design is a dealbreaker, it wouldn’t be too crazy to buy another keycap set online for $20 and swap them out.
 This keyboard only has white backlighting, so if you enjoy RGB lighting you’re out of luck.

-Overall, this is a great keyboard for the price and does everything pretty well.
-The build quality is nice and the keyboard is really fun to use.
+Overall, this is a great keyboard for the price and does everything well.
+The build quality is nice with the sleek plastic and aluminum design and the keyboard is really fun to use.
 You can find the keyboard on Amazon for a mid-range price using this link.

 We hope you found this list of some killer 75% keyboards useful, we try to review these keyboards in the most unbiased way possible and provide the best keyboard reviews for you.
 Overall, we were impressed by all the keyboards on this list, but we would like to see more keyboard companies start producing 75% keyboard layouts because they are such a fun size to use.